SoftUni/Programming-Basics-Book-Python-EN/chapter-08-exam-preparation-part-2.md

 ### Input Data

-On the console are being read a **sequnce of numbers, each on different row**:
+On the console are being read a **sequence of numbers, each on a different row**:
  * On the first line – **the number of students who attended the exam** – an integer within the range [**1 … 1000**].
  * For **each student** on a separate line – **the grade on the exam** – a real number within the range [**2.00 … 6.00**].